 “You fuck, that’s my girlfriend.”

 “Then you make love to her,” I tell him.
 “Just close your eyes and let her take the lead.”
 I push him toward her.
 He sits with her, but soon they are struggling on the ground.
-Robby won’t let her lead in lovemaking.
+Robby won’t let her take the lead in lovemaking.
 It’s so typical of him.
 He tells me to get out, which I’m glad to do.

 Outside, everyone is relaxed from the pot, anticipating the trip to come that night.
 They ask if Mary and Robby are okay.
 I tell them she is teaching him how to make love, so we should stay out of the garage.
 Dave and Jazz pull their white robes over their heads and run around pretending they are ghosts.